 A Letter from Our Executive Director

-That’s where our scorecard comes in.
-As you read through this guide, or visit our website at scorecard.FP4America.org, you will find valuable information about how each Member of Congress voted and the degree to which they supported principled American engagement in the world.
-We hope that information will inspire you to contact your representatives about key pieces of legislation.
-To help you take action, our website also includes contact information for each Member of Congress and suggestions for what you can say.
+But each of us can do more.
+In the pages that follow, and on our website at scorecard.FP4America.org, you will find valuable information about how each Member of Congress voted over the past two years.
+We hope that information inspires you to contact your congressional representatives and talk with them about your values and priorities.
+To make it easier, our website also includes contact information for each Member of Congress and suggestions for what you can say.

 All the best,